Your Global Adventure Starts Here

 Academic

-• Consult with your academic advisor to discuss general academic considerations and the possible applicability of the courses you take abroad towards your academic program.
-Keep in mind that academic advisors do not make the final decision on whether a program is credit-worthy.
+- Consult with your academic advisor to discuss general academic considerations and the possible applicability of the courses you take abroad towards your academic program.
+Keep in mind that academic advisors do not make the final decision on whether a program is credit-worthy, and academic credit for this experience is not guaranteed until after your transcript has been evaluated.

 Financial

-• Consult with the UWRF Financial Aid Office to understand the impact of your study abroad experience on financial aid and other funding.
-Be aware that UWRF scholarships may not be available for non-UWRF programs abroad.
+- Consult with the UWRF Financial Aid Office to understand the impact of your study abroad experience on financial aid and other funding.
+You may or may not be eligible for financial aid for your non-UWRF program.
+Be aware that UWRF scholarships are not available for non-UWRF programs abroad.

-• You are responsible for all administrative and financial processes, payments and financial commitments related to a non-UWRF program abroad.
-This includes payment of fees to both UWRF and your non-UWRF program abroad.
+- You are responsible for all administrative and financial processes, payments and financial commitments related to a non-UWRF program abroad.
 Ensure you understand deposit timelines, the full scope of what is included in your program fee and your program’s refund policy.

 *A note on participating in education abroad as a non-UWRF student: To participate in a program through UWRF, you must enroll as a special/temporary student at UWRF for the length of your term or program abroad.
 Alumni and community members are required to enroll as special/temporary students and pay fees as established for UWRF student participants, whether the program is credit-bearing or not.